Yitzhak Kaduri: Blessings, amulets and prophecies

 Over the years, thousands of people (mainly but not exclusively Sephardi Jews) would come to seek his advice, blessings and amulets which he would create specifically for the individual in need.
 He had learned the Kabbalistic secrets of the amulets from his teacher, Rabbi Yehuda Fatiyah.
 Many people directly attributed personal miracles to receiving a blessing from Rabbi Kaduri, such as recovery from severe illnesses and diseases, children born to couples with fertility problems, finding a spouse, and economic blessings.

 His rise to fame, though, began when his son, Rabbi David Kaduri, who ran a poultry store in the Bukharim Market, decided to found a proper yeshivah organization under his father.
 Called Nachalat Yitzchak yeshiva, it was located adjacent to the family home in the Bukharim neighbourhood of Jerusalem.
 His grandson, Yossi Kaduri, took part in this endeavour with him.

 Kaduri's followers believed that he was able to predict events.
-In late 2004, Kaduri said "Great tragedies in the world are foreseen" two weeks before the 2004 Indian Ocean earthquake and tsunami; reporter Baruch Gordon of Arutz Sheva connected the two by saying Kaduri "predicted" the tragedy.
+In late 2004, Kaduri said "Great tragedies in the world are foreseen" two weeks before the 2004 Indian Ocean earthquake and tsunami; reporter Baruch Gordon of Arutz Sheva connected the two by saying Kaduri predicted the tragedy.

 Political involvement

 The last two decades of his life were marred by the controversial way that some would use him to promote various political parties during Israeli elections.
 Rabbi Kaduri achieved celebrity status during the 1996 Knesset elections when he was flown by helicopter to multiple political rallies in support of the Shas party, and for amulets that were produced in his name for supporters of that party.

-In October 1997, Benjamin Netanyahu, then in his first term as Prime Minister of Israel, came to visit Kaduri at his synagogue and was recorded as whispering in his ear "the left has forgotten what it is to be a Jew".
+In October 1997, Benjamin Netanyahu, then in his first term as Prime Minister of Israel, came to visit Kaduri at his synagogue and was recorded as whispering in Kaduri's ear "the left has forgotten what it is to be a Jew".
 This was considered as a divisive action and resonated in the press.

 Final days and death

 Kaduri lived a life of poverty and simplicity.
 He ate little, spoke little, and prayed each month at the gravesites of tzaddikim in Israel.
 His first wife, Rabbanit Sara, died in 1989.
 He remarried in 1993 to Rabbanit Dorit, a baalat teshuva just over half his age.

 In January 2006, Rabbi Kaduri was hospitalized with pneumonia in the Bikur Holim Hospital in Jerusalem.
 He died at around 10 p.m.
 January 28, 2006 (29 Tevet 5766).
 He was alert and lucid until his last day.

-An estimated 500,000 people took part in his funeral procession on January 29, which started from the Nachalat Yitzchak Yeshivah and wound its way through the streets of Jerusalem to the Givat Shaul cemetery (also known as Har HaMenuchot) near the entrance to the city of Jerusalem.
+More than 200,000 people took part in his funeral procession on January 29, which started from the Nachalat Yitzchak Yeshivah and wound its way through the streets of Jerusalem to the Givat Shaul cemetery (also known as Har HaMenuchot) near the entrance to the city of Jerusalem.